Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion

-The self-supervised monocular depth estimation framework utilizes geometric constraints from video sequences as the supervision (Section III-A).
-To enhance the model robustness, we draw inspiration from the diffusion model by regarding the depth estimation task as a denoising process guided by images (Section III-B).
-During the denoising process, we propose an innovative hierarchical feature-guided denoising model to further enhance model robustness (Section III-C).
-Furthermore, we design a novel implicit depth consistency loss, achieving the targeted constraint on the depth estimation network (Section III-D).
+The unsupervised monocular depth estimation framework utilizes geometric constraints from video sequences as the supervision (Section III-A).
+To enhance the model robustness, we draw inspiration from the diffusion model.
+We regard the depth estimation task as a denoising process guided by images, which iteratively refines the depth feature distribution (Section III-B).
+During the denoising process, we propose an innovative hierarchical feature-guided denoising model, enabling the model to learn and interpret the depth feature distribution more effectively (Section III-C).
+Furthermore, we explore the implicit depth information during reprojection and design a novel implicit depth consistency loss, thereby enhancing the model performance (Section III-D).